School Board Policy 503 -

 1. Excused Absences

-a.
+b.
 To be considered an excused absence, the student’s parent or legal guardian may be asked to verify, in writing, the reason for the student’s absence from school.
 A note from a physician or a licensed mental health professional stating that the student cannot attend school is a valid excuse.

-b.
 The following reasons shall be sufficient to constitute excused absences:

 c.
 Consequences of Excused Absences

-(1) Students who are absent are expected to work with the classroom teacher on a plan to make-up any assignments that have been missed.
+(1) Students who are absent are expected to work with the classroom teacher on a plan to make up any assignments that have been missed.

 (2) As a general guideline, student work assigned during the absence should be completed within two (2) days per day of absence from the date of the student’s return to school.
 The building principal or the classroom teacher will partner with the student and family on a make-up plan in the case of an extended illness or other extenuating circumstances.